newretirement/fpe-api/README.md

 ### What is an Error

-An error occurs if the API client submits a request for which FPE cannot return a meaningful response (for any reason).
-In the event of an error, FPE returns:
+An error occurs if the API client submits a request for which FPE cannot return a meaningful response.
+In the event of an error, FPE returns an HTTP response with:
-  - An HTTP status code appropriate for the type of error (see [HTTP Response Status Codes](#http-response-status-codes) further down)
+  - A status code appropriate for the type of error (see [HTTP Response Status Codes](#http-response-status-codes) further down)
-  - A JSON object containing the `httpStatusCode` and detailed `message`.
+  - A JSON payload containing the `httpStatusCode` number and a detailed `message`.

 For example, if the client calls `POST /forecast` and provides an invalid birthDate of `1200-01`, FPE responses with: